 A friendly, trusting and happy atmosphere

-The Foundation Stage (Primary School) is organised by the Teaching Director, who sets, subject to the approval of the school’s overall teaching management, the guidelines to be followed to ensure the transition from one year to the next is fluid and ensures the objectives set for these initial years are met.
-Our qualified teaching staff are in charge of teaching the pupils of each individual class.
+The pedagogical supervision in Foundation is done by the coordinator who establishes, according to the school’s management, the guidelines to follow in order to ensure that the transition from one year to the next is as fluid as possible and fulfills the objectives set for these first years.

 Independent playground and dining room